 The first-quarter rankings for music-publishing royalties are in, and the most notable winners are Sony/ATV and SONGS.
-Although the former's No. 1 finish is hardly surprising - Sony/ATV has held the top spot for seven successive quarters since taking over administration of EMI Music Publishing in 2012 - the company's 31.9 percent market share, almost double that of No. 2-ranking Universal Music Publishing Group, should have Sony/ATV chairman/CEO Martin Bandier handing out primo cigars to his executives.
+Although the former’s No. 1 finish is hardly surprising — Sony/ATV has held the top spot for seven successive quarters since taking over administration of EMI Music Publishing in 2012 — the company’s 31.9 percent market share, almost double that of No. 2-ranking Universal Music Publishing Group, should have Sony/ATV Chairman and CEO Martin Bandier handing out primo cigars to his executives.

 SONGS CEO (and former Judge bassist) Matt Pincus also should be celebrating.
 The company, which was the breakout success story of fourth-quarter 2013, continued its surge by nearly doubling its fourth-quarter market share.
 This is the second consecutive quarter that SONGS, which serves as publisher for Lorde, has landed in the top 10 and its third time overall.
 The company made its debut at No. 9 in first-quarter 2013 with a 1.6 percent share.

 Universal Music Publishing Group and Warner/Chappell Music traded places in the number two and three spots this quarter.
 And, at the other end of the Top 10, Words and Music Copyright Administration scored the No. 9 berth with a 1.1-percent share after not making the cut in the fourth quarter.
 Downtown Music Publishing also landed the No. 10 spot after three consecutive quarters as a no-show.
 (Please see chart for a more in-depth look at the rankings and the songs that drove them.
 In instances where a song — such as Lorde’s “Team” — has more than one writer, and the writers are represented by different publishers, the song will be credited to more than one publisher.)